jeyanthanperiyasamy/forgerock-android-onboarding/README.md

 android.enableJetifier=true
 ```
 15. Add queries and RedirectUriReceiverActivity to open the login in browser
-16. on click of login buton now invoke the FRUser.browser().appAuthConfigurer()
+16. on click of login button now invoke the FRUser.browser().appAuthConfigurer()
+17. This will open a Login page in separate browser page to Enter username and password credentials
+18. OnSuccesful Authentication